-The events related to the EEE outbreak of 2019 demonstrate the importance of an effective system of surveillance and control in order to protect populations from mosquito borne disease.
+The events related to the EEE outbreak of 2019 demonstrate the importance of an effective system of surveillance and control to protect populations from mosquito borne disease.
 This disease threat was detected early, determined to be critical and a rapid commensurate response of communication and vector control was initiated to protect public health.
 The 2018 mosquito season saw the highest threat levels of WNV ever seen in Massachusetts and 2019 likely saw highest threat levels of EEE ever seen.
 It is important that we remain prepared for future challenges.

 Source reduction is a term used to describe work performed in wetlands and drainage systems to reduce breeding habitat for mosquitoes.
 The process involves cleaning and maintenance of ditches and waterways to prevent flooding and backups which would favor mosquito breeding.
+This process improves water quality, increasing the distribution of natural predators, (fish) which feed on larvae and provide natural and long-term control.
 Mosquito control districts in the state of Massachusetts have statutory authority to work in wetland environments through exemptions granted through the Wetlands Protection Act.
-The Berkshire County Mosquito Control Project does however consult with the Natural Heritage and Endangered Species Program when work is performed in high priority Natural Heritage areas.
+The Berkshire County Mosquito Control Project does, however, consult with the Natural Heritage and Endangered Species Program when work is performed in high priority Natural Heritage areas.
 All work is performed using hand tools according to accepted "best management practices "which are designed to accomplish project goals while minimizing disturbance to the environment.
+BCMCP

-BCMCP Currently maintains over 17,000 linear feet of ditch to reduce breeding habitat.
-In addition, Berkshire County Mosquito Control Project worked with cities and towns in 2022 at several locations where beaver activity had caused drainage problems by restoring beaver exclusion devices, removing debris and restoring water flow.
+Currently maintains over 17,000 linear feet of ditch to reduce breeding habitat.
+In addition, Berkshire County Mosquito Control Project worked with cities and towns in